robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0307/README.md

 ## Overview:
 An OR and an AND
 Can be used to hear how they modulate/filter squarewave audio.
-In general, your fundemental frequencies are not going to change.
+In general, your fundamental frequencies are not going to change.

 Using and/or for audio will not really change that, but it will change the width of some of the waves.

+Combining squarewaves with logic gates is a pretty standard concept seen in Lunettas.
+Many chips however come with 4 gates, so if you want a full compliment of options, you end up wasting a lot of gates.
+Perhaps this could reduce your footprint?

-To play with a single wave, tie one of the gates low or high.
+To play with a single gate, tie one of the gates low or high.
 For example, to experiment with just the or gate, set C to high, and output 1 is just an or of A and B.
 To play with the And, set either A or B to  Low.
 The value of the other bit will just pass on through  to the AND gate.